Making Progress: Summary of the Young Lives School Survey in Vietnam

 Achieving universal access to good quality basic education is a key priority for Vietnam, as it is for other rapidly developing countries.
 Improving educational opportunities may be expected to play a role in reducing economic and social inequalities.
 However, attending school is only one set of influences on a child’s learning development, and even in an equitable education system, home background and contextual influences may perpetuate or widen differences in learning progress between more and less advantaged pupils.

-This note is a summary of a longer research report, Making Progress: Report of the Young Lives School Survey in Vietnam.
+This note is a summary of a longer research report,.

 The analysis builds on the longitudinal survey of all the Young Lives children and their households (on-going, with data collected since 2002), with the addition of a school survey carried out during the school year 2011–12.
 Data was collected from 3,284 Grade 5 pupils, in 176 classes in 56 schools or 92 school sites (with satellite sites considered separately from the main school).
 All of the children completed an interview questionnaire and were tested in Mathematics and Vietnamese at both the start and end of the school year.
 Each test had 30 multiple choice questions, designed to test knowledge of the curriculum.
 Questions were of varying levels of difficulty making it easier to separate out low- and high-performing students.
 Both tests contained a number of common (anchor) items.